kintsugi-tech/slash-refund/x/slashrefund/README.md

 ## `Keeper`

+The slash refund module's staking keeper expects the following Cosmos SDK keeper:

+* `types.BankKeeper`;

+* `stakingKeeper`;

+* `slashingKeeper`;

-Here are described the method of the slash refund module's keeper:
+Here are described the provided methods:

 * `Deposit`: this methods implements the state transition logic of funds added to a pool and shares emitted for the sender.
 The function creates a new deposit pool if there isn't already one for the target validator.
 Shares to be emitted are computed from deposited tokens.
 After computing shares the `types.Deposit` and `types.DepositPool` are updated accordingly.
 Given the deposit pool total tokens $poolTokens$, deposit pool total emitted shares $poolShares$, and the input $inputTokens$, the emitted shares $emittedShares$ are computed using the following equation:

 $$ emittedShares = \frac{poolShares}{inputTokens} \cdot poolTokens $$

-## TODO

-Here is a list of functionalities or modification arising from the review of the code:

-* [] modify the `DepositPool` structure to account for different tokens.
+* `Withdraw`: this method deefines the state transition logic for a user that wants to withdraw its previously deposited tokens if still available.
+The user inputs the amount of shares it would like to withdraw.
+Given an amount of shares to be withdrawn, it insert the associated tokens into an unbonding deposit queue.

+* `ComputeAssociatedShares`: this method is used to compute the amount of tokens associated to a specific amount of shares for a particular `types.DepositPool`.
+This method is almost entirely copied from the [staking module](https://github.com/cosmos/cosmos-sdk/blob/d74d0e4e8cd57d77de9590892ef89584765251c8/x/staking/keeper/delegation.go#L995).